 The Beaux Arts architecture style influenced American architecture during the period between 1885 through the late 1920’s, up until the great depression.
-Homes designed in the Beaux Arts style are classical and share many of the same details found in other styles of Renaissance classical designs such as the Italian Renaissance architecture.
+Beaux Arts style homes are classical.
+In addition, they share many of the same details found in other styles of Renaissance classical designs such as the Italian Renaissance architecture.
 Yet, Beaux Arts house plans express more elaborate decorative detailing compared to other similar styles outside of the Chateauesque architecture.

 The Beaux Arts home style can be distinguished by a number of design features.
 The design is always symmetrical.
 A flat or low-pitched hipped roof or the less common Mansard roof are the two principle roofs use in Beaux Arts architecture.
-Wall surfaces are decorated with with garlands and floral patterns, while the facade show quoins, pilasters, or columns (Ionic or Corinthian capitals, usually in pairs).
-The walls are of smooth masonry finish (usually light-colored stone) with the first story being rusticated in most cases.
-Today, stucco is more frequently used to create the smooth walls and rusticated features.
-Cornice lines are highlighted by elaborate molding and dentil.
-Roof line balustrades and window balconies are common along with window crowns and surrounds of significant detailing.
-Common to this style also is the use of entry porches with the roof being supported by the type of columns listed above.
+Garlands and floral patterns decorate the wall surfaces, while the facade show quoins, pilasters, or columns (Ionic or Corinthian capitals, usually in pairs).

 Beaux Arts in French, translates to “Fine Arts”.